skeeto/skeeto.github.com/_posts/2018-04-13-Blast-from-the-Past-Borland-C-on-Windows-98.markdown

 SDK.
 I only had to eliminate that check.

 Third, the [`CryptGenRandom()`][cgr] interface isn't defined in Borland's SDK.
-This is used by Enchive to generate keys and nonces.
+This is used by Enchive to generate keys.
 MSDN reports this function wasn't available until Windows XP, but it's definitely there in Windows 98, exported by ADVAPI32.dll.
 I'm able to call it, though it always reports an error.
 Perhaps it's been disabled in this version due to [cryptographic export restrictions][export]?

 Regardless of what's wrong, I ripped this out and replaced it with a fatal error.
 This version of Enchive can't generate new keys — unless